SidharthArya/SidharthArya/AWESOME-STARS.md

 ## Java

+- [antlr/antlr4](https://github.com/antlr/antlr4) - ANTLR (ANother Tool for Language Recognition) is a powerful parser generator for reading, processing, executing, or translating structured text or binary files.
+- [kdn251/interviews](https://github.com/kdn251/interviews) - Everything you need to know to get the job.
 - [Activiti/Activiti](https://github.com/Activiti/Activiti) - Activiti is a light-weight workflow and Business Process Management (BPM) Platform targeted at business people, developers and system admins.
 Its core is a super-fast and rock-solid BPMN 2 process engine for Java.
 It's open-source and distributed under the Apache license.
 Activiti runs in any Java application, on a server, on a cluster or in the cloud.
 It integrates perfectly with Spring, it is extremely lightweight and based on simple concepts.
 - [MovingBlocks/Terasology](https://github.com/MovingBlocks/Terasology) - Terasology - open source voxel world
 - [jenkinsci/jenkins](https://github.com/jenkinsci/jenkins) - Jenkins automation server